SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-front-door.md

 <img src={useBaseUrl('img/integrations/microsoft-azure/azure-front-door.png')} alt="Thumbnail icon" width="50"/>

-Azure Front Door is Microsoft’s modern cloud Content Delivery Network (CDN) that provides fast, reliable, and secure access between your users and your applications’ static and dynamic web content across the globe.
-This integration helps in monitoring your application, track requests and identify performance bottlenecks in your CDN.
+[Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) is Microsoft’s modern cloud Content Delivery Network (CDN) that provides fast, reliable, and secure access between your users and your applications’ static and dynamic web content across the globe.
+This integration helps in monitoring your application, track requests, and identify performance bottlenecks in your CDN.

-For more details on Azure Front Door, refer to the Azure Front Door [documentation](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview).

 ## Log and Metric types

 For Azure Front Door, you can collect the following logs and metrics:

 * **Access logs**.
 These can be used to identify slow requests, determine error rates, and understand how Front Door's caching behavior is working for your solution.
 * **Web application firewall (WAF) logs**.
-These can be used to detect potential attacks, and false positive detections that might indicate legitimate requests that the WAF blocked.
+These can be used to detect potential attacks and false positive detections, which indicates legitimate requests that the WAF blocked.
 For more information on the WAF logs, see Azure Web Application Firewall monitoring and logging.
 * **Health probe logs**.
 These can be used to identify origins that are unhealthy or that don't respond to requests from some of Front Door's geographically distributed PoPs.

-For more information on logs schema, refer below  documentation:
+For more information on logs schema, refer to the below documentations:

 * [Standard/Premimum tier](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-diagnostics?pivots=front-door-standard-premium#logs)
 * [Classic](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-diagnostics?pivots=front-door-classic#diagnostic-logging)